heremaps/xyz-documentation/docs/cli/basic-features.md

 ##### Options

-`-t <title>` title for space
+`-t <title>` title for the space

-`-d <desc>` description for space
+`-d <desc>` description for the space

 !!! tip
     When you have many spaces, you will be glad you added meaningful titles and descriptions.

+`--token <token>` an external token to create a space in another user's account

-`-s <schema definition>` Applies a schema validation json file to space.
+`-s <schema definition>`  set json schema definition for your space

+Applies a schema validation json file to the space.
 The schema definition can be in the form of a web address or a local schema json file.
-Features that do not match this schema will not be uploaded.
+Features that do not match this schema will not be uploaded to the space.

 !!! note
-    This is a Pro feature that requires a license.
-[Learn more about XYZ Pro features here](../../xyz_pro).
+    This is an Add-on feature that requires a license.
+[Learn more about Data Hub Add-on features here](../../xyz_pro).

 #### Upload/Update data to a Space

-##### Options

-`-f, --file <file>`    GeoJSON, GeoJSONL, CSV or Shapefile to upload

-`-c, --chunk [chunk]`  chunk size (adjusts the number of features uploaded at once)

-`-t, --tags [tags]`    tags for the xyz space (used to filter data from the API)

-`-x, --lon [lon]`      choose longitude CSV field name, if not well known

-`-y, --lat [lat]`     latitude CSV field name, if not well known

-`-z, --point [poiunt]` points field name, e.g. `(lat,lon)`

-`-p, --ptag [ptag]`    property name(s) whose values will to be used to generate tags

-`-i, --id [id]`        property name(s) to be used as the feature ID

-`-a, --assign`         list a sample of properties, allowing you to assign fields to be selected as tags

-`-u, --unique`         option to enforce uniqueness to the id by creating a hash of features to use that as id

-`-o, --override`       allow duplicate features to be uploaded even if they share the same feature id

-`-s, --stream`        speed up CSV and GeoJSON uploads. required to stream large geojson and csv files (> 200 MB) (`-a` unavailable with streaming, use `-p`)

-`-h, --help`           output usage information

 ##### Upload GeoJSON

 Upload a GeoJSON file to a new space.
-XYZ will automatically generate a space ID and display it for you.
+Data Hub will automatically generate a space ID and display it for you.

     here xyz upload -f /Users/xyz/data.geojson